pytorch/TensorRT/examples/custom_converters/README.md

     main()

 ```
-Run this script, we can get the different outputs from PyTorch and TRTorch.
+Run this script, we can get the different outputs from PyTorch and Torch-TensorRT.